Preparing for Drug Testing in HAZWOPER Jobs: Brief Guide

 Preparing for the Test

-Steps to Prepare for the Test
+Steps to Prepare for the screening

 1. Abstinence: The most foolproof method is to abstain from using any illicit substances.
 This includes being mindful of substances that can cause false positives.